synthycat/wb-modbus-ext-scanner/docs/article.en.md

 ### Overview

-The Fast Modbus extension allows you to quickly poll events that occur in devices without polling each of them in turn.
-Here, unlike scanning, we work using modbus addresses of devices, so there should be no address collisions on the bus, just like when working with classic Modbus.
+The Fast Modbus extension enables quick polling of events from devices without sequentially querying each one.
+Unlike scanning, this process uses Modbus addresses, so address collisions must be avoided, just as in classic Modbus.

-In general, it happens like this:
+Here’s how it works:

-1. The master sends a broadcast command “Does anyone have what?” to the bus.
+1. The master sends a broadcast command: **“Does anyone have events?”**

-2. Slaves conduct arbitration among themselves based on priority and address - the winner transfers a package with the events he has.
+2. Slaves conduct arbitration based on priority and address—the winner transmits its events.

-3. The master receives a packet with events and sends a packet with the command “Does anyone have what?” to the bus.
+3. The master receives the event packet and sends another **“Does anyone have events?”** command.

-4. If no one has any events left, the device with the lowest modbus address wins the arbitration and informs the master that there are no more events on the bus.
+4. If no events remain, the device with the lowest Modbus address wins arbitration and informs the master that no more events are available.

-5. The master again sends the command “Does anyone have what?” to the bus. and everything repeats again: arbitration, device response with events.
+5. The cycle repeats: arbitration, event response, and acknowledgment.

 ![Event request block diagram](media/en/events_block_diagram.png "Event request block diagram")

-_Block diagram_

-The following functions are provided for working with events:
+*Block diagram of event polling.*

+#### Functions for Event Handling
-- 0x10 — the master requests events from slaves;
+- **0x10:** Master requests events from slaves.

-- 0x11 — transmission of events from slave to master;
+- **0x11:** Slave transmits events to the master.

-- 0x12 — slave response if there are no events on the bus;
+- **0x12:** Slave responds if no events are available.

-- 0x18 — setting up events by the master in the slave.
+- **0x18:** Master configures events in the slave.

+#### Event Types
-There are 4 types of events, similar to register types and a fifth system one:
+There are 4 types of events, corresponding to register types, and a fifth system event:

-- 1 — coil;

-- 2 — discrete;

-- 3 — holding;

-- 4 — input;
+- **1:** Coil.
+- **2:** Discrete.
+- **3:** Holding.
+- **4:** Input.

-- 15 — system event.
+- **15:** System event.

-By default, in Wiren Board devices, all events except the low priority event “I rebooted” are disabled.
-Enabling occurs by changing priorities, which affect those 4 message priority bits at the time of arbitration:
+By default, all events in Wiren Board devices are disabled except the low-priority **“I rebooted”** event.
+Events are enabled by adjusting their priorities, which affect the 4-bit message priority during arbitration:

-- 0 — event is not active;
+- **0:** Event is inactive.

-- 1 — low priority event;
+- **1:** Low-priority event.

-- 2—high priority event.
+- **2:** High-priority event.

-**Priorities are set for each event**: if a device experiences a priority event, it will enter arbitration with a lower priority bit value and win arbitration first.
-If there are several such devices, they will win arbitration one by one, starting with the smallest modbus address.
-Read more about the arbitration procedure in the “Arbitration” section.
+**Priorities are set per event:** If a device has a high-priority event, it enters arbitration with a lower priority bit value, increasing its chances of winning.
+If multiple devices have high-priority events, they win arbitration in order of their Modbus addresses (lowest first).
+For more details, see the **Arbitration** section.

-The master also has the ability to request events from devices starting from a specific modbus address.
-This is a protection tool against cases when some device with a small address spams events onto the bus, preventing other devices from winning arbitration.
+The master can also request events starting from a specific Modbus address.
+This prevents devices with low addresses from monopolizing the bus with frequent events.

 ![Process of requesting events and responses](media/en/events_logic_analyzer.png "Process of requesting events and responses")

-_Event Request and Response Process_
+*Event request and response process.*

+### Event Acknowledgment

-**To ensure delivery of events** from the device to the master, event acknowledgment is provided.
-The event packet contains a flag field, which can be 0 or 1.
-The slaves in each event packet invert this flag relative to the previous one sent by them.
-Thus, there are no two consecutive packets from the same device with the same flag value.
-Flags from different devices are not related to each other.
+To ensure reliable event delivery, the Fast Modbus extension includes an acknowledgment mechanism.
+Each event packet contains a **flag field** (0 or 1).
+Slaves invert this flag in each subsequent packet they send, ensuring no two consecutive packets from the same device have the same flag.
+Flags are independent between devices.

-When the master has received a packet with events, it sends another broadcast event request to the bus and puts in a special place the modbus address of the device that needs to confirm the event and the flag from the received packet with the events that it confirms.
-If there is nothing to confirm, the master simply indicates 0 in the event request packet in the field for the device’s modbus address.
+When the master receives an event packet, it sends another broadcast event request, including the Modbus address of the device to acknowledge and the flag from the received packet.
+If no acknowledgment is needed, the master sets the device address field to 0.

-The slave, who saw its modbus address and the correct flag in the event request, resets the sent events and goes to arbitration with new ones.
-If the flag arrived incorrectly, it adds new events to those already sent, goes to arbitration and, after winning, sends a new packet with the same flag.
+The slave, upon seeing its address and the correct flag in the event request, clears the sent events and prepares new ones for arbitration.
+If the flag is incorrect, the slave adds new events to the existing ones and retransmits them with the same flag.

-When polling events, the master is guided by a standard wait time formula, in which 12 arbitration windows are expected: the transmission of 4 priority bits and 8 modbus address bits.
+During event polling, the master uses a standard wait time formula, expecting 12 arbitration windows: 4 for priority bits and 8 for Modbus address bits.

-![Event confirmation and flag alternation](media/en/event_confirmation.png "Event confirmation and flag alternation") _Event acknowledgment and flag rotation_
+![Event confirmation and flag alternation](media/en/event_confirmation.png "Event confirmation and flag alternation")

+*Event acknowledgment and flag alternation.*

 ### Setting up events on the device